-During the three months ended March 31, 2016, the Company's primary sources of cash were distributions from the Operating Partnership.
-As of March 31, 2016, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.
+During the three months ended March 31, 2017, the Company's primary sources of cash were distributions from the Operating Partnership.
+As of March 31, 2017, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.

-On September 19, 2014, the Company entered into four separate Sales Agreements (the "2014 sales agreements") with each of Jefferies LLC, KeyBanc Capital Markets Inc., MLV & Co.
-LLC and Raymond James & Associates, Inc. (each individually, an "Agent" and collectively, the "Agents") pursuant to which the Company may sell, from time to time, shares of the Company's common stock, par value \$0.0001 per share, having an aggregate offering price of up to \$100.0 million through the Agents either as agents or principals.
-During the three months ended March 31, 2016, ROIC did not sell any shares under the 2014 sales agreements.
-Through March 31, 2016, ROIC has sold a total of 544,567 shares under the 2014 sales agreements, which resulted in gross proceeds of approximately \$9.9 million and commissions of approximately \$149,000 paid to the agent.
+During the year ended December 31, 2014, ROIC entered into four separate Sales Agreements (the "Original Sales Agreements") with each of Jefferies LLC, KeyBanc Capital Markets Inc., MLV & Co.
+LLC and Raymond James & Associates, Inc. (each individually, an "Original Agent" and collectively, the "Original Agents") pursuant to which ROIC may sell, from time to time, shares of ROIC's common stock, par value \$0.0001 per share, having an aggregate offering price of up to \$100.0 million through the Original Agents either as agents or principals.
+On May 23, 2016, ROIC entered into two additional sales agreements (the "Additional Sales Agreements") with each of Canaccord Genuity Inc. and Robert W. Baird & Co.
+Incorporated (the "Additional Agents", and together with the Original Agents, the "Agents") pursuant to which the Company may sell shares of ROIC's common stock through the Additional Agents either as agents or principals.
+In addition, on May 19, 2016, the Company terminated the Original Sales Agreement with MLV & Co.
+LLC.